ckan/ckanext-disqus/README.rst

  (pyenv)$ pip install -e git+https://github.com/okfn/ckanext-disqus#egg=ckanext-disqus

+For ckan versions before 2.0, please use the `release-v1.8` branch.

 This will also register a plugin entry point, so you now should be able to add the following to your CKAN .ini file::